-SWRK 326 - Generalist Social Work Practice (4)
+SWRK 326W - Generalist Social Work Practice (4)

 Students explore social work roles, values and skills for practice with individuals and families, addressing concepts that underlie practice, including oppression and diversity.
 They begin developing interviewing and assessment skills.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: SWRK 200 and prior or concurrent enrollment in SWRK 324 and SWRK 325.